gyanz/pydsstools/docs/source/topics/grid.md

 The conversion is transparent — code that works with version-100 grids works identically with version-0 grids.

+> **Note:** There are slight differences in grid metadata between version-0 and
+> version-100 grids.
+For example, the RLE-style compression used for
+> precipitation data is supported only in version-0 grids.
+When a version-0
+> grid is read using `read_grid()`, this compression method is reported in the
+> returned `gridinfo` as *undefined compression*.
+If you need to read a
+> version-0 grid and write it back while preserving its original format, use
+> `read_grid2()` instead.

 ---

 ## Example 3 — Read a Version-0 Grid (DSS-6, low-level API)